Number of embryos transferred:

-Do continue with your Utrogestan pessaries.
-These should have been started on the evening of your egg collection and are continued until the pregnancy test is taken and beyond if your pregnancy test is positive.
-The dose of Utrogestan is 200mg three times a day.
+Do continue with your vaginal Utrogestan capsules.
+These should be continued until the pregnancy test and beyond if you have a positive result.
+The dose of Utrogestan is 200mg three time a day.

 Do not discontinue any medication prescribed by the unit without discussing it with us.
 This is even if you experience bleeding before the date of your pregnancy test.

 Do perform a urine pregnancy test on the first morning sample of urine on the date advised even if you experience bleeding before or on the date of your pregnancy test.

 Do contact the unit if you experience any of the following:

 - Pain in your tummy not relieved by Paracetamol or Codeine

 Please contact us to update us with your pregnancy test result.
 If your pregnancy test is positive, we will arrange further medication and an early pregnancy ultrasound scan.
 This will be performed in the Ultrasound Department at the Rosie Hospital at around 7 weeks of pregnancy (approximately 3 weeks after your pregnancy test).
 A letter will be sent to you with your scan appointment.
 If you have a positive pregnancy test and lower abdominal pain or bleeding please contact us immediately (see below for contact details).
 In such circumstances you may need to be seen urgently on the Early Pregnancy Unit (Clinic 24) at the Rosie Hospital to assess you for any complications.

 If, sadly, your pregnancy test result is negative, it is still important to inform us so we can arrange a review appointment with a nurse or doctor to discuss further treatment plans, as appropriate.

 Please remember that the services of our specialist fertility counsellors are available as per your treatment package.
 You can ask us to make you an appointment for counselling or you can do so yourself, by contacting the counsellors as follows: